 - Interim results are expected by the end of 2013 -

-BL-8020 is an orally available HCV treatment with a unique mechanism of action that targets the host cell, and thus differs from other currently used anti-HCV agents.
+BL-8020 is an orally available HCV treatment with a unique mechanism of action, as compared to other currently used anti-HCV agents.
 This suggests pan-genotypic efficacy and the ability to be combined with other HCV therapeutics as part of an interferon-free regimen.
 BL-8020’s mechanism of action involves the inhibition of HCV-induced autophagy in the host cells.
-Autophagy is a mechanism by which cells degrade damaged or unnecessary cellular components, and is known to be used by HCV during viral replication.
-BL-8020 inhibits the autophagy mechanism and thus reduces the ability of HCV to replicate in the human cell.
+Autophagy is a mechanism by which cells degrade damaged or unnecessary cellular components, including invading viruses.
+However, HCV has found a way to take advantage of this mechanism in order to replicate inside the cell.
+By inhibiting this mechanism, BL-8020 reduces the ability of HCV to replicate.

 BL-8020’s safety and efficacy have been demonstrated in a number of pre-clinical studies.
 These studies have shown that BL-8020 has a synergistic effect with other anti-HCV agents.
 This effect on other therapies is likely to increase their potency and reduce the numerous adverse effects often associated with these drugs by enabling utilization of lower dosages.
-The use of multiple therapies with different modes of action is also likely to be beneficial for patients who have developed resistance or do not respond to current treatments and is a common practice in current HCV treatment regimens.
+In addition BL-8020 may reduce therapy duration.
+The use of multiple therapies with different mechanisms is also likely to be beneficial for patients who have developed resistance or do not respond to current treatments and is a common practice in current HCV treatment regimens.

 BL-8020 was licensed under a worldwide, exclusive agreement from